crackerjacques/inkscape_floating_keypad/README.md

 Plasma Wayland / Ubuntu 24.04 on Raspberry Pi 5

+Plasma X11 / Ubuntu 24.04

 Hyprland / Arch Linux

+Currently works only with Linux

 # floating keypad for Inkscape
 Stylus shortcuts for tablets with few buttons